Everybody wants EV charging stations, but barely anyone is building them

 The same holds true across the country.
 Gas stations outnumber public charging stations by around seven to one.
 It’s no wonder people get so nervous about driving an electric car.

 Numerous studies have shown that consumers steer clear of EVs because they worry about the lack of charging stations.
 Studies also show that consumers are more likely to buy an electric car when they see stations around town.
-While fears about range anxiety are largely unfounded – even the cheapest EVs sport enough range to serve nearly all of a driver’s needs – the paucity of charging stations is a real concern on longer trips, and it is deterring consumers from going all-electric.
+While fears about range anxiety are largely unfounded–even the cheapest EVs sport enough range to serve nearly all of a driver’s needs–the paucity of charging stations is a real concern on longer trips, and it is deterring consumers from going all-electric.

 To be clear, it’s not just consumers who want to see more chargers.
-Charging stations are a boon to automakers, who want to sell electric cars, as well as to power utilities, who want to sell more electricity.
-Some utilities and automakers are investing huge sums into setting up charging stations – including Volkswagen’s commitment to spend $2 billion on EV charging infrastructure as part of their settlement over the diesel emissions scandal.
-But by and large, automakers and power companies are not putting a lot of money towards charging infrastructure.
+Charging stations are a boon to automakers, which want to sell electric cars, as well as to power utilities, which want to sell more electricity.
+Some utilities and automakers are investing huge sums into setting up charging stations–including Volkswagen’s commitment to spend $2 billion on EV charging infrastructure as part of their settlement over the diesel emissions scandal.
+But by and large, automakers and power companies are not putting a lot of money toward charging infrastructure.

 “I think the biggest problem with charging stations is there is no one responsible for installing charging stations,” says Nick Sifuentes, executive director at Tri-State Transportation Campaign.
 “So you see some automakers, like Tesla, installing charging stations.
 You see charging stations occasionally getting put out as part of a municipal planning process,” he says, “but for the most part, there is no one entity or group that feels responsible for that duty.”

 Power utilities have a big interest in EVs.
-Despite continued economic growth, demand for electricity has stayed flat over the last decade, as businesses slash energy use and consumers switch to more power-thrifty appliances – LED light bulbs, flat-screen TVs, high-efficiency washers and dryers.
+Despite continued economic growth, demand for electricity has stayed flat over the last decade, as businesses slash energy use and consumers switch to more power-thrifty appliances–LED light bulbs, flat-screen TVs, high-efficiency washers and dryers.
 EVs could drive up the demand for electricity, throwing a lifeline to power utilities.
 And yet, these companies largely aren’t building charging stations.

 “For power utilities, the question is whether they see it as something that’s actually in their bailiwick or not,” Sifuentes says.
 Policymakers have not directed utilities to build out EV infrastructure, and with so few electric cars on the road, utilities are unlikely to take it upon themselves to start building charging stations.

 “The problem is that the charging infrastructure doesn’t have a viable business model yet,” says David Greene, a professor of civil and environmental engineering at the University of Tennessee.
 “Although, there are some companies who are working on it really hard.”
 Private firms like EvBox and ChargePoint are looking to radically expand the number of available charging stations, but these plans depend on exponential growth in the sale of EVs.
 ChargePoint is looking to add 2.5 million charging stations to its global network of just 50,000, a goal it says is based on a “conservative view” of future EV sales.

 EvBox, meanwhile, is aiming for 1 million new charging stations.
 A spokesperson noted this target is “at least partly dependent on the number of electric vehicles on the road,” though he was similarly bullish on the growth of EVs.
 Analysts expect EV sales to increase dramatically in the coming years, though major roadblocks stand in the way of future adoption.